 What’s so great about summer camps run by child care centers?

 One of the best things about a child care and preschool summer camp is that many daycare centers and preschools actually offer summer camp programs which feature a mix of outdoor experiences (like a traditional summer camp), paired with quality academic instruction.

 For instance, Kiddie Academy of DC hosts a summer camp program called Camp Adventure, which includes a variety of academic activities like Arts, Math and Science.
 However, the center is located near a large park and playground, which also allows for daily outdoor activities such as flying kites in the park, building a camp, having a picnic lunch at the park, or painting outside.

 Another advantage of camps run by child care programs is that unlike camps that focus on a single topic, child care summer camps typically allow children to experience various enrichment activities.
 This can be a HUGE time-saver for busy parents who are not able to coordinate the perfect line-up of camps throughout the summer.

-For example, the summer camp at Kiddie Academy of DC offers a bilingual Spanish program (for children in the Pre-K classes), and campers can also participate in a music and movement program powered by Kindermusik.
-The summer camp is organized in two-week themes, where each theme contains a variety of activities including Arts, Creative Dramatics/Music/Movement, Languages, Math, Science and Character Education.
+For example, the summer camp at Kiddie Academy of DC offers a bilingual Spanish program (for children in the Pre-K classes).
+Campers can also participate in a music and movement program powered by Kindermusik.
+The summer camp is also organized in two-week themes.
+Each theme contains a variety of activities including Arts, Creative Dramatics/Music/Movement, Languages, Math, Science and Character Education.